cfoulc/cf/README.md

 **FOUR : 4 trigged solos/mutes**

-  each signal "line" can be turned on/off or soloed, manually or triggered thru its own trig input
+  each signal "line" can be turned on/off or soloed, manually and/or triggered thru its own trig input

               you can use an external keyboard, pad controller, or third party app to use your computer keyboard